Michael Gawenda: Journalism

+Other writing

 American Notebook

-On 15 April 2004, Gawenda announced that he would return to reporting as The Ages Washington correspondent.

-Gawenda's final article from Washington was published on 28 May 2007 when he announced he will be returning to Australia and would no longer be writing for The Age.
 This led to the publication in August 2007 of a book, American Notebook, sub-titled A Personal and Political Journey, about American politics.

 Rocky and Gawenda

-Gawenda's canine companion inspired him to join the blog revolution to escape from the stresses and frustration of journalism.
+Gawenda's dog, Rocky, inspired him to start a blog to escape from the stresses and frustration of journalism.
 The blog ran on the Crikey website from February to November 2009.
 The posts from February to June were collected in a volume titled Rocky & Gawenda.
 The book, published by Melbourne University Press, is composed of short essays, observations and recollections, mostly reflecting on aspects of his own life: family, especially his two children; dogs; blogging; the pleasure he finds in food; friends and funerals.

 Leo Meo

 The birth of his first grandchild inspired Gawenda to write a poem every two weeks for the first year of Leo's life.
 In 2017 he published the book of poetry Leo Meo – Songs to My Grandson containing these and other poems he had written.